RobertPredescu/Online-Beauty-Store/README.md

 1. **Login:** Authenticate with valid credentials to access the database interface.
 2. **Navigation:** Use the graphical interface to navigate through different tables and functionalities.
-3. **Data Modification:** Perform CRUD operations to add, update, or delete records as necessary.
+3. **Data Modification:** Perform CRUD operations to add, update, or delete records as necessary, depending on the table you want to modfiy.
 4. **Query Execution:** Execute predefined queries or create custom queries to retrieve specific information from the database.

 ## Future Enhancements